ElliotGinge/elliotginger.com/about.md

 I work on systems where clarity, reliability, and trust matter.

+In my role as a Business Systems Analyst, much of that work sits at the intersection of operations, data, and technology.

 ---

 ## What I Do

 I align people, process, and data so organisations can make better decisions and deliver change without unnecessary friction.

-In practice, that often means simplifying reporting, strengthening ownership, and introducing automation in a way teams can understand — and rely on.
+In practice, that often means simplifying reporting, clarifying ownership, and introducing automation in ways teams can understand — and rely on.

 ---